Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 from cjm_pandas_utils.core import markdown_to_pandas

-from cjm_pil_utils.core import resize_img
+from cjm_pil_utils.core import resize_img, get_img_files

 from cjm_pytorch_utils.core import set_seed, pil_to_tensor, tensor_to_pil, get_torch_device, denorm_img_tensor